Who we areMeeting Info/Events

 News and Information

-We are looking for any interesting photos that we can post here on our website.
-We are especially interested in nature/habitat photos of the St. Sebastian River, the St. Sebastian River Preserve Park (formerly St. Sebastian River State Buffer Preserve), and the surrounding area.
-If you have any photos that you think may be of interest to our members, that you would like us to post here, please click here send us an email with your photos, or for more information.
-Photos need to be in the "JPEG" format and do not need to be any higher resolution than 72 dpi.
+We are always looking for any interesting photos to post here on our website.
+We are especially interested in nature/habitat photos of the St. Sebastian River, the St. Sebastian River Preserve State Park, and the surrounding area.
+If you have any photos that you think may be of interest to our members, that you would like us to post here, please send us an email with your photos, or for more information.
+Photos need to be in "JPEG" format and do not need to be any higher resolution than 72 dpi.

 American River's National River Cleanup 2016 - St. Sebastian River